underdotcom/bank-gestor/README.md

 ### Changed
 - Unit test design has been updated and fixed
 - Desing of test cases have been changed
+- PSP0 have been changed.
+Comments have been added

 # ABOUT THE PROGRAM 📩